Quansight-Labs/quansight-labs-site/posts/2022/05/the-evolution-of-scipy-cli.md

 #### 🙂 Parting thoughts

-Many thanks the wonderful community for all the support and guidance.
+Many thanks to the wonderful community for all the support and guidance.
 We are excited to collaborate with projects looking forward to adapting a similar developer command-line interface.